Integrative Oncology: The Basics

 - Energy medicine - Reiki, Tai chi, Jin Shin Jyutsu, therapeutic touch.

-- Other medical delivery systems - Chinese medicine including acupuncture, homeopathy, naturopathy.
+- Other medical delivery systems - Chinese medicine such as acupuncture, homeopathy, naturopathy.

-Many integrative therapies are helpful in relieving side effects and supporting a patient's overall wellbeing.
-Unfortunately, for many of these therapies, we are not certain what risks, if any, they pose, and for others the risks are well known.
-Integrative therapies that are taken by mouth or given through an IV may interfere with standard cancer treatments (either negating or intensifying its action) or cause certain blood test results to be inaccurate, so it is important to discuss those with your providers.
-In addition, the treatments may have side effects of their own.
-For example, they may worsen other medical conditions a patient has, such as high blood pressure.
+Many integrative therapies are helpful in easing side effects and supporting a patient's well-being.
+Unfortunately, for many of these therapies, we are not certain what risks, if any, they pose.
+It is important to talk about any therapies you are using or thinking about using with your providers.
+Integrative therapies that are taken by mouth or given through an IV may interfere with standard cancer treatments (either negating or intensifying its action) or cause certain blood test results to be wrong.
+Also, the treatments may have side effects of their own.
+For example, they may worsen other medical issues a patient has, such as high blood pressure.

-Vitamins, herbal therapies and supplements do not require FDA approval and they are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
-This has led to production batches containing impurities, or not containing what the label states they contain.
+Vitamins, herbal therapies and supplements do not need FDA approval.
+Thus, they are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
+This has led to batches containing impurities, or not containing what the label states they contain.
 One way to safeguard against this is to buy from reputable manufacturers or those that are verified by USP (United States Pharmacopeial Convention).
 USP is a non-profit organization that tests vitamins and supplements for purity and assures that the products contain what the label says they contain.
 Verified vitamins and supplements will have a "USP verified" seal on the packaging.

 There can also be safety concerns for some mind-body and body-based practices, depending on your situation.
 For example, deep tissue massage is typically not recommended for areas affected by lymphedema and acupuncture could increase infection risk in patients with a low white blood cell count.
-This underscores the importance of discussing ALL integrative oncology therapies with your providers.
+These examples highlight why it is so important to discuss ALL integrative oncology therapies with your providers.

 Talking to your health care team about integrative oncology therapies

 The key to integrating these therapies into your cancer care is to talk about it with your healthcare team.
-Although many integrative therapies can be helpful, others have been proven ineffective or can interact with your standard cancer treatments or other medications.
+Although many integrative therapies can be helpful, others have been proven to not be helpful or can interact with your standard cancer treatments or other medications.
 In recent years, oncology providers have become more aware of promising integrative therapies and are usually willing to support their patients in using these therapies safely.
 Your team can help guide you towards therapies that may be beneficial to your care needs based on your symptoms, coping and stress reduction needs.
 Your healthcare team can refer you to integrative practitioners at your treatment center, or in your area.
-It is important that all of your care providers know what therapies you are using and work together to provide you with optimal treatment.
+It is important that all of your care providers know what therapies you are using and work together to provide you with the best treatment.
 This includes your integrative medicine providers.
-An oncology social worker or navigator can also help you with coordinating care and facilitating communication amongst providers.
+An oncology social worker or navigator can also help you with coordinating care and encouraging communication amongst providers.

 Are integrative treatments covered by my insurance?

-These therapies are not typically covered by insurance, but some plans do cover therapeutic massage, acupuncture, some psychological treatment methods, and nutrition counseling.
-Contact your insurance company to inquire about these benefits.
-Many cancer centers include integrative medicine as part of their overall oncology service offerings, often at no additional charge.
+These therapies are not often covered by insurance, but some plans do cover therapeutic massage, acupuncture, some psychological treatment methods, and nutrition counseling.
+Call your insurance company to find out about these benefits.
+Many cancer centers include integrative medicine as part of their overall oncology service offerings, often at no extra charge.
 The local affiliate of the Cancer Support Community may also offer free integrative oncology services.
 The American Cancer Society maintains a database of supportive care services, including integrative oncology services.
-In addition, your social worker may be able to recommend a local resource for integrative therapies.
+In addition, your social worker may be able to suggest a local resource for integrative therapies.

 Resources & Further Reading